luxfi/docs/docs/nodes/configure/chain-config-flags.md

   name is another alias for the chain

 Alternatively, for some setups it might be more convenient to provide config entirely via the command line.
-For that, you can use LuxGo `--chain-config-content` flag, as documented [here](/nodes/configure/luxd-config-flags.md#--chain-config-content-string).
+For that, you can use Luxd `--chain-config-content` flag, as documented [here](/nodes/configure/luxd-config-flags.md#--chain-config-content-string).